 How to Ensure Smooth GST Filing for Monthly & Annual Returns?

-To avoid errors and penalties in GST filing, businesses should:
+To avoid errors and penalties in GST submissions, businesses should:

 - Maintain accurate records of invoices and ITC claims.